AlexSissoko/dialogflowMemories/gcloudSetup.md

 1. `gcloud projects create [NewProject-ID]`

-2. `gcloud init`
+2. `gcloud config set project [NewProject-ID]`

-If you just want to change the default configuration, then just reinitialize **[default]** configuration.
-Otherwise:
+This just changes the default configuration.
+If you want to initialize a new configuration, then:

+1. `gcloud init`
-1. Choose "Create a new configuration"
+2. Choose "Create a new configuration"
-2. Enter new configuration name
+3. Enter new configuration name
-3. Choose a configuration account
+4. Choose a configuration account
-4. Choose newly created project
+5. Choose newly created project

 <a name="EnableServices"></a>